Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx14-get-commitment-tx.md

 ```

 ### Locktime

 In the locktime field, you'll see a value that looks similar to the below:
 ```
 "locktime": 537394828,
 ```

-As we learned earlier when we created the **obscured commitment number**, we place the upper 24 bits of the **obscured commitment number** in the locktime field - prefixed with 0x20 (8 bits).
+As we learned earlier when we created the **obscured commitment number**, we place the lower 24 bits of the **obscured commitment number** in the locktime field, prefixed with `0x20` (8 bits).

 This ensures the resulting locktime will evaluate to something above 536,870,912 but below 546,937,241.
-Since anything above 500,000,000 is interpreted as a Unix timestamp, and 536,870,912 - 546,937,241 is, roughly, around 1987, the locktime will always be a valid locktime in the past!
+Since anything above 500,000,000 is interpreted as a Unix timestamp, and this range corresponds to dates around 1987, the locktime will always be a valid locktime in the past!

-As we can see above, the locktime is a valid locktime in the past, and only we know how to combine it with the sequence field to learn the commitment number for this state!
+As we can see above, the locktime is valid and in the past, and only we know how to combine it with the sequence field to learn the commitment number for this state!

 ### Input

-If you look at the `vin`, you'll see the one input for our commitment transaction - the 2-of-2 multisig output!
+If you look at the `vin`, you'll see the one input for our commitment transaction—the 2-of-2 multisig output!
 You should recognize that the `txid` is equal to the one you passed in when you ran the command.

-`vout` is 0 because, as mentioned earlier, all funding outputs **for this course** will be index 0, but that is not the case in the "real world" - they can be any index.
+`vout` is 0 because, as mentioned earlier, all funding outputs **for this course** will be at index 0, but that is not the case in the real world - they can be any index.

-Since we're using SegWit (to prevent transaction maleability), the witness data has been moved out of the `scriptSig` and into the `txinwitnesss`, so the `scriptSig` is blank.
+Since we're using SegWit (to prevent transaction malleability), the witness data has been moved out of the `scriptSig` and into the `txinwitness`, so the `scriptSig` is blank.
 ```
 "vin": [
   {